java script refresh

 In responce to moving the time to the preferences I think it would be a good idea to have a global default there but i still think its a good idea to have it where it is. the reason is that durring an event the user may want to adjust the setting for a particular view temporaraly. however there could be two check boxes in the preferences one to allow the user to change the setting and one to make the global setting over ride the view setting. we can also make the field dissapear from the page if the user doesn't have the privledge to save the setting

-#8 Updated by Yoann VANDOORSELAERE over 12 years ago
+#8 Updated by Yoann VANDOORSELAERE almost 13 years ago

 - Status changed from New to Assigned